Learna Ltd

 4. Proof of english language skills

 If English is NOT your first language, Proof of English competency is a requirement when submitting your application.
-Proficiency in English is essential for study at The University of South Wales, The University of Gibraltar and The University of Buckingham.
+Proficiency in English is essential for study at The University of South Wales and The University of Buckingham.
 Each university will accept different forms of proof of English language skills and would definitely require it if you have not studied at a UK, USA, Australian, New Zealand or Canadian University.
-Furthermore, all universities accept IELTS with an overall score of 6.0 (with a minimum of 5.5 for each band) or an equivalent qualification.
-And note that The University of South Wales and The University of Gibraltar both accept Duolingo certification from prospective students.
+Furthermore, all universities accept IELTS with an overall score of 6.5 (with a minimum of 6.0 for each band) or an equivalent qualification.

 5. An academic and/or professional reference